dailypenn/challenge-react/README.md

 ---

 ### Getting Started
-- Make a copy of this repository by either running `git clone https://github.com/dailypenn/s20-challenge-react` on your local computer or simply click on the Green **Clone or download** button and then click on **Download ZIP**.
+- Make a copy of this repository by either running `git clone https://github.com/dailypenn/f20-challenge-react` on your local computer or simply click on the Green **Clone or download** button and then click on **Download ZIP**.
-- Navigate to the cloned repo in the terminal and run `yarn install` or `npm install`
+- Navigate to the cloned repo in the terminal and run `npm install` or `yarn install`
-- Run `yarn start` or `npm start`
+- Run `npm start` or `yarn start`

 Note: This project is boostrapped with Create React App (CRA), so hot-reloading has been configured.
 This means after you run yarn start or npm start, the application will be recompiled automatically after a file is edited.